Poruthoor/poruthoor.github.io/docs/cv.md

 :calendar: July 2024 - Present

--   Developing better machine learning models to predict membrane permeability using feature engineering
+-   Developed ensemble learning and deep learning models to predict small molecule membrane permeability using physics-based SILCS continuum models with fragment-based 3D mapping of membranes of varying complexity.
+Feature engineered multiple novel molecular descriptors and assessed their effects on the explainability of models<sup>1</sup>

--   High Throughput Virtual Screening of potential SCP2 inhibitors:
+-   Lead optimization and High Throughput Virtual Screening of SCP2 inhibitors: Using Site Identification by Ligand Competitive Saturation (SILCS) platform, I led the fragment-based computational campaign to expand chemical modifications, corresponding SAR analysis on targets and off-targets with experimental collaboration<sup>2</sup>

-    Using Site Identification by Ligand Competitive Saturation (SILCS) platform to screen for potential candidates and their effect on targets and off-targets.
+-   In-silico designing of photoaffinity probes for target characterization and identification for the SCP2 campaign

--   In-silico designing of photoaffinity probes for target characterization and identification
+-    Developing an _in silico_ renal proximal tubule model for ADMET prediction with SILCS whole cell simulation

 ### **Graduate Research Student**